Web Deployment of Genomics Machine Learning Models Using Flask Web Framework

 dna_string: classified binary DNA sequence (0 or 1)

-def apply_ml_model_clasifier(df_dna_sequence):
+"""def apply_ml_model_clasifier(df_dna_sequence):

 """classify a DNA sequence dataset (single or multiple) using a machine learning model